 Image sequences are interpreted in the same way as DICOM data: the files are never overwritten, but instead a new '.sw' file is created which contains links to the original image files.
 The '.sw' file also contains any additional data (for instance manual positions or object contours) created by Stradview.

-Stradview can also load most data in the ITK MetaImage '.mhd' format, the Nearly Raw Raster Data '.nhdr' or '.nrrd' format, the Analyze 7.5 '.hdr' or '.img' format, and the NIfTI-1 or NIfTI-2 '.nii' or '.nii.gz' formats.
+Stradview can also load most data in the ITK MetaImage '.mhd' format, the Nearly Raw Raster Data '.nhdr' or '.nrrd' format, the Analyze 7.5 '.hdr' or '.img' format, the NIfTI-1 or NIfTI-2 '.nii' or '.nii.gz' formats and the X-Tek CT '.xtekct*' format.
 It can also interpret some part of the Mindways '.qct' format.
 Note that such data needs to represent a scalar 3D volume in order for Stradview to be able to load it.

 This data is interpreted in the same way as DICOM data: the files are never overwritten, but instead a new '.sw' file is created which contains links to the original data files.
 The '.sw' file also contains any additional data (for instance manual positions or object contours) created by Stradview.
 If the loaded data is 16-bit, then the windowing functions will be used to determine how to display this data as an 8-bit image.